bradwainwright/ctypes/README.md

-# ctypes - comparison of matrix transpose, native python list, numpy, numpy with embedded ctypes and cyptes
+CTYPES§ - comparison of matrix transpose, native python list, numpy, numpy with embedded ctypes and cyptes

 Linux example.. havent tried other OS
 First compile shared object .. ctypes seems to only work with .so